 Our Running PROs

-Lisa and Meaghan are qualified physiotherapists with an indepth understanding of running technique and biomechanics, having learnt all they know from world-renowned researchers in this field.
+Lisa, Chris, Sorcha and Emily are qualified physiotherapists with an indepth understanding of running technique and biomechanics, having learnt all they know from world-renowned researchers in this field.
 They also love to run!
-Meaghan is a national level beach sprinter and Lisa, a recreational runner, loves anything from 5km up to a marathon!
+Lisa, a recreational runner, loves anything from 5km up to a marathon!